-Faults Possible cause Action The engine turns but does not start Throttle opened while starting When starting, DO NOT open the throt- tle.
-Carry out the start procedure. p.
-148) Engine has too little power Air filter is very dirty Remove the air filter.
-Install the air filter.
-Fuel filter is very dirty Check the fuel pressure.
-Error in the electronic fuel injection Read out the fault memory using the KTM diagnostics tool. < Engine overheats Too little coolant in cooling sys- Check the cooling system for leaks. tem Check the coolant level in the compensating tank. ( Radiator fins very dirty Clean radiator fins.
-Foam formation in cooling sys- - Drain the coolant. tem Fill/bleed the cooling system.
-Buckled or damaged radiator hose - Change the radiator hose.
-Thermostat defective Check the thermostat.
-Fuse 4 is blown - Change the fuses of individual power consumers. (🕮 p.
-272) Defect in radiator fan system Check the radiator fan system.
+Faults Possible cause Action Engine has too little power Fuel filter is very dirty Check the fuel pressure.
+4 Error in the electronic fuel injection Read out the fault memory using the KTM diagnostics tool. < Engine overheats Too little coolant in cooling sys- Check the cooling system for leaks. tem Check the coolant level in the compensating tank. (p.
+287) Radiator fins very dirty Clean radiator fins.
+Foam formation in cooling sys- Drain the coolant.
+4 tem Fill/bleed the cooling system.
+Buckled or damaged radiator hose - Change the radiator hose Thermostat defective Check the thermostat.
+4 Fuse 4 is blown Change the fuses of individual power consumers. (p.
+277) Defect in radiator fan system Check the radiator fan system.
+Malfunction indicator lamp lights up or flashes Error in the electronic fuel injection Read out the fault memory using the KTM diagnostics tool. < N The idling speed indicator lamp does not light up when the transmission is in neutral Gear position sensor not programmed Read out the trouble code memory using the KTM diagnostics tool. ◀ The engine dies during the trip Lack of fuel Refuel. (♣ p.
+158)